|

 The location was one at the outskirts of downtown Los Angeles, several of such at which I've worked.

-While most are near the 6th street bridge, this one was below the 6th street bridge.
+While most have been near the 6th street bridge, this one actually was below the 6th street bridge.

 Dick Post, who I met and with whom I worked on